Skip to main content

 Everything you need, including a CO2 tank

-Also available as for a cheaper price, this kegerator is a more traditional option at a reasonable price.
+Also available as a non-stainless option for a cheaper price, this kegerator is a more traditional option at a reasonable price.
 It has everything you need to accommodate standard 1/4 and 1/2 kegs.
 Although, it is not compatible with Coors, Miller, rubberized, or oversized kegs — they won’t fit inside the fridge.
 There’s a single tap on top, which connects right to the loaded keg.
 It also has a rear external CO2 mount so you can install the gas tank out of the way and essentially hide it.
 It does come with the CO2 canister but you’ll need to fill it before you can sip your first brews.

 Homecraft Mini Kegerator